IIT-EnergySystemModels/openTEPES/doc/rst/InputData.rst

 Internally, all the values below 2.5e-5 times the maximum system demand of each area will be converted into 0 by the model.

+Inflows are considered proportional to the invested capacity for the candidate ESS units if StorageInvestment is activated.

 Energy outflows
 ---------------